aalises/phonewords-generator-fullstack/README.md

 - Styled Components (Responsive layout)
 - Formik

-To start fiddling with it, just run
+To start fiddling with it, just run in `/frontend`

 ```
 npm install